 - The soup will thicken as it cools.
 To reheat, add water to the soup until desired consistency is reached.

-- If you do not have a leftover ham bone, substitute with two ham hocks.
+- If you do not have a leftover ham bone, substitute it with two ham hocks.

-- Freeze leftovers in a gallon or quart-sized freezer safe bag or another freezer safe container.
-Allow to thaw overnight in the refrigerator or at room temperature before reheating (never reheat in the plastic bag).
+- Freeze leftovers in a gallon or quart-sized freezer-safe bag or another freezer-safe container.
+Allow it to thaw overnight in the refrigerator or at room temperature before reheating (never reheat in a plastic bag).

 Nutritional Information